7 Best Renters Insurance Companies in Iowa 2025

 At Property Nest, we recommend renters insurance for every renter in Hawkeye State who rents an apartment, house, or condo.

-Remember, your landlord’s property insurance is not there to protect you, which is why you must purchase your own coverage for peace of mind.
+Remember, your landlord’s property insurance does not protect you, so you must purchase coverage for peace of mind.

 Renters in Iowa who live near the water may want to consider adding flood insurance to their regular renters insurance since flood coverage is not included with standard renters insurance.